jackapbutler/Charity-Visualizer/README.md

 https://jackapbutler.github.io/Irish-Charity-Finder/templates/index.html
 <br/><br/>

 Displays data relating to Irish Charities and trends in charitable causes.
+Aims to accurately allocate large charitable contributions to the organisations that deserve it the most.
+Use reinforcement learning to optimise world humanity wellbeing statistics based on allocation of money to charities.
 <br/><br/>

 Future To-Do: